Uptrace: open source APM

 Open Source APM

-Uptrace is an open source APM that supports OpenTelemetry tracingopen in new window, metricsopen in new window, and logsopen in new window.
+Uptrace is a APM that supports OpenTelemetry tracingopen in new window, metricsopen in new window, and logsopen in new window.
 You can use it to monitor applications and set up alerts to receive notifications via email, Slack, Telegram, and more.

 Uptrace allows to monitor your whole application stack on a compact and informative dashboard.
 You get a quick overview for all your services, hosts, and systems.